nuuuwan/news_lk3_data/README.md

 *2024-05-16 09:46:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Drug-Lords-illegal-seaside-hotel-in-Dehiwala-allegedly-built-on-Govt-land/108-282701) · `en`

-Colombo, May 16 (Daily Mirror)- The hotel ‘Soul Beach,’ which was located in Dehiwala and later demolished, is suspected to have belonged to Shiran Basik, a major drug smuggler currently operating from abroad, was alleged to have been built on government land, it was revealed.
+Colombo, May 16 (Daily Mirror)- The hotel ‘Soul Beach,’ which was located in Dehiwala and later demolished, is suspected to have belonged to Shiran Basik, an alleged major drug smuggler currently operating from abroad, was alleged to have been built on government land, it was revealed.

 The hotel’s structures were removed in January this year by the Coast Guard and Police after it was found to be an illegal construction.